gretelai/navigator-helpers/README.md

 ## Acknowledgements

-This project was inspired by the techniques described in the WizardLM-2 paper and leverages Gretel Navigator for synthetic data generation and evaluation.
+This project was inspired by the techniques described in the WizardLM-2 paper and leverages a compound AI system for synthetic data generation and evaluation.